 Prevention is better than cure, so while cracking down on the minority who break the rules, HMRC are:

 – promoting good compliance by designing it into their systems and processes so that taxpayers can get their affairs right from the outset

 – preventing non-compliance by using intelligence gathered to enable mistakes to be spotted, prevent fraudulent claims, personalise online services and automate calculations

 – responding to non-compliance by identifying and targeting areas of greatest risk and using tough measures to tackle tax cheats

 Apparently, HMRC are reducing the likelihood of disputes by helping taxpayers to get their affairs right.
 Where disputes do arise, however, then these are resolved by agreement or through litigation and by applying the law fairly and even-handedly.
 If only that were 100% true!

 2. Transforming tax

-Digital tax accounts and other online services are the main way that HMRC interact with taxpayers, making it convenient for people to see their affairs in one place and help eliminate errors.
-Direct support however will continue to be provided to those who need it.
+Digital tax accounts and other online services are the main way that HMRC interacts with taxpayers, making it convenient for people to see their affairs in one place and help eliminate errors.
+Direct support, however, will continue to be provided to those who need it.

 HMRC are continuing to look for ways to work with third parties to enable them to collect data, e.g., to populate digital accounts, help collect the right tax, calculate entitlements and ease the burden on taxpayers.
 That may be true but let us be clear, this is Big Brother, and he is watching you.